OctoEverywhereDocs/octoeverywhere-api-docs/docs/App-Connection-zOctoPrint-Auto-API-Key.md

-# OctoPrint API Key Generation
+# App Connection - OctoPrint API Key Generation

 As of January of 2022, the OctoEverywhere App Portal can now generate a OctoPrint API key on behalf of your app to make the user setup process even easier!